 Wide rows are set across narrow beds.
 Wide rows are ideal for very small-seeded vegetables—seeds that are more easily broadcast than sown tiny seed by tiny seed.
 Unlike single rows, wide rows allow for a greater harvest from less space.

 For easy planting and maintenance grow lettuce, spinach, radishes, and carrots in wide rows the width of a standard 15-inch bow rake.
-A wide row also can be used for medium-sized crops such as cabbages, bush beans, and eggplants are grown two across.
+A wide row also can be used for medium-sized crops such as cabbages, bush beans, and eggplants grown two across.

 Garden Planning Books at Amazon: